Textual semantics and machine learning methods for data product pricing: Methodology

 \subsubsection{Numerical and categorical feature representation}

 In addition to the data product information, several other relevant attributes are included, namely provider name, history, data sample, support Email, support URL, refund policy, and volume.

-\begin{itemize} \item The provider name is represented as a binary variable (0-1): if the provider is a publicly listed company, the value is set to 1; otherwise, it is 0. \item History indicates whether the data product supports historical revision and future revision, each represented by a binary variable (0–1). \item Data sample refers to whether the product provides sample data, also represented by a binary indicator. \item Support email and support URL capture whether relevant contact information is available, again encoded as 0–1. \item Refund policy describes the refund terms, categorized into five levels.
-For this feature, the classification was performed using DeepSeek, based on the textual descriptions of refund policies, with the detailed prompt instructions provided in the Appendix. \item Volume refers to the number of datasets associated with a data product and is represented as an integer. \end{itemize}
+\begin{itemize} \item The provider name is represented as a binary variable (0--1): if the provider is a publicly listed company, the value is set to 1; otherwise, it is 0. \item History indicates whether the data product supports historical revision and future revision, each represented by a binary variable (0--1). \item Data sample refers to whether the product provides sample data, also represented by a binary indicator. \item Support email and support URL capture whether relevant contact information is available, again encoded as 0--1. \item Refund policy describes the refund terms, categorized into five levels.
+For this feature, the classification was performed using DeepSeek, based on the textual descriptions of refund policies, with the detailed prompt instructions provided in the Appen-dix. \item Volume refers to the number of datasets associated with a data product and is represented as an integer. \end{itemize}

-For data product industry, we employ DeepSeek (model version: DeepSeek-V3.2-Exp) to parse the product information and classify the products into 12 industries.
-The industry taxonomy is based on Amazon’s organizational structure of data products, while making several domain-specific adjustments: for instance, agriculture and energy are separated as independent resource-based categories, and marketing data is further divided into e-commerce and offline retail scenarios.
+For data product industry, we employ DeepSeek (model version: DeepSeek-V3.2-Exp) to parse the product information and classify the products into 12 industries.\footnote{The industry classification of data products was conducted using the DeepSeek accessed via direct API calls.
+This choice was motivated by the reason that the classification task relies primarily on semantic understanding of textual descriptions rather than domain-specific labeled training data, which makes general-purpose large language model appropriate.} The industry taxonomy is based on Amazon’s organizational structure of data products, while making several domain-specific adjustments: for instance, agriculture and energy are separated as independent resource-based categories, and marketing data is further divided into e-commerce and offline retail scenarios.
 The specific industry classification scheme and corresponding prompt design are presented in the Appendix.